 These are some links to my blogs.
 Some I write just to amuse myself and keep my website updated.
-They can’t be short and out of control.
+They can’t be short to out of control.
 If you like the scientific style and would like a short or long blog for your site, contact me.
 We can negotiate between $20 to $30 per hour depending on the difficulty of the subject matter.

 Natural mosquito repellent is a run down on scientific studies of essential oils in Aunt Fannie’s mosquito repellent.